 However, if you really need to access your media files for some reason while using a public Wi-Fi network, it is important to use a VPN (Virtual Private Network) service like Surfshark or NordVPN for example.

 A VPN is a service that encrypts your internet connection and routes your data through a secure server, protecting it from being intercepted or accessed by unauthorized individuals.
+It can also help protect your privacy by masking your internet activity and making it more difficult for websites or other parties to track your online activity

 It can also help protect your privacy by masking your internet activity and making it more difficult for websites or other parties to track your online activities.